cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-07-QuietCanary.md

 ![Available commands](/docs/assets/images/QuietCanary/orders.jpg)

-Notice the 666 code associated with the "KillCommand", TURLA developpers were kind enough to refrain from using Order 66 which would have been a much violent crime...
+Notice the 666 code associated with the "KillCommand", TURLA developpers were kind enough to refrain from using Order 66 which would have been a much more violent crime...

 ---